-The University recognizes the often-sensitive nature of interpersonal violence incidents and is committed to protecting the privacy of any individual who makes a report.
-Different university officials and personnel are, however, only able to offer varying levels of privacy protection to victims of interpersonal violence.
-Reports made to law enforcement, if criminal prosecution is pursued, may be made public under the public records law found in Chapter 132 of the North Carolina General Statutes as follows:
+The university recognizes the often-sensitive nature of interpersonal violence/sex-based misconduct incidents and is committed to protecting the privacy of any individual who makes a report.
+Different university officials and personnel are, however, only able to offer varying levels of privacy protection to victims of interpersonal violence/sex-based misconduct.
+Reports made to law enforcement, if criminal prosecution is pursued, maybe made public under the public records law found in Chapter 132 of the North Carolina General Statutes as follows: